Samples that firewalls submit for WildFire

 the sample PCAPs are also displayed.

-all samples, the WildFire analysis report displays file and session
+samples, the WildFire analysis report displays file and session

 details.
 For malware samples, the WildFire analysis report is extended